yeehanchung/yeehanchung.com/src/content/blog/bodybuilding/index.md

 ## A little context

-People especially my friends were curious about me on how to achieve this body.
+In September 2017, people especially my friends were curious about me on how to achieve this body.
 Even one of my friends thought I took steroids, but it was merely hard work.
 It took me 7 months and a lot of sweat and blood.

 A little context, the selfie was taken in the gym room at an early morning when I was studying at Xiamen University Malaysia.
 I was courageous enough to take off my shirt at that time because no one is around.